Global Education Student Committee

 The student committee’s goals are to promote study away with our fellow Duke students and to keep study away alumni involved and engaged with their global experiences.

-Co-Presidents serve as voting student representatives to the Global Education Committee, a faculty standing committee of the Arts and Sciences Council that approves and reviews student petitions and new Study Abroad programs and sets Global Education policy.
-The co-presidents also plan and run group meetings and work closely with the Ambassadors, the Global Education Office, and students interested in study abroad/away to put on presentations for prospective students and facilitate global education on campus.
+Executive Board work closely with the Ambassadors, the Global Education Office, and students interested in study abroad/away to put on programming for prospective students and facilitate global education on campus.

-Ambassadors answer prospective student questions and work with an executive board member to plan and participate in one event per year that promotes study away.
+Ambassadors answer prospective student questions and work with the Executive Board to plan and participate in one event per year that promotes study away.
 View the Study Away Ambassador Directory.